kbaafi/docker-jupyter/README.md

 >hello-world         latest              fce289e99eb9        7 months ago        1.84kB
 ></pre>

 Now that we have a base python image we can do 2 things:

 * login to the container and install the dependencies or

 * build a new image using a configuration file called a Dockerfile

-#### Running the image and installing the dependencies ourselves
+### Running the image and installing the dependencies ourselves

 To run the container revealing the bash command line,execute the following

 ```$ sudo docker run -it python:3.7.3-stretch /bin/bash```

-Now we can run ```python --version```  in the docker cli to reveal the python version
+Now we can run ```python --version```  in the docker cli to reveal the python version of the container

 > root@8d9edb544fbb:/# python --version
 >Python 3.7.3